Bureau of Transportation Statistics

-The Bureau of Transportation Statistics (BTS), part of the United States Department of Transportation, is a government office that compiles, analyzes, and publishes information on the nation's transportation systems across various modes; and strives to improve the DOT's statistical programs through research and the development of guidelines for data collection and analysis.
+The Bureau of Transportation Statistics (BTS), part of the United States Department of Transportation (USDOT), is a government office that compiles, analyzes, and publishes information on the nation's transportation systems across various modes; and strives to improve the DOT's statistical programs through research and the development of guidelines for data collection and analysis.

 BTS is a principal agency of the U.S. Federal Statistical System.

 History

-BTS was created in 1992 under the Intermodal Surface Transportation Efficiency Act.
+BTS was officially created by the Intermodal Surface Transportation Efficiency Act (ISTEA), passed on December 18, 1991, subsequently beginning operations as a modal administration with the USDOT on October 19, 1992.
+In 1995, BTS absorbed the former Civil Aeronautics Board's financial and operating statistics office, incorporating it as its Office of Airline Information.
+BTS gained the National Transportation Library in 1998, a stipulation of the Transportation Equity Act for the 21st Century (TEA-21).
+Following a Congressionally-directed reorganization of the Department in 2005, BTS ceased being an independent agency and was moved under the Research and Innovative Technology Administration (RITA).
+The BTS director went from being a Senate-confirmed, presidentially-nominated position to being a civil service appointee named by the Secretary of Transportation.

-On February 20, 2005, BTS became part of the Research and Innovative Technology Administration (RITA).
-Through the Fixing America's Surface Transportation (FAST) Act passed on December 4, 2015, BTS and RITA moved to the Office of the Assistant Secretary of Transportation for Research and Technology.
+BTS was moved again in 2015, as required by the Fixing America's Surface Transportation (FAST) Act, and was shifted, along with the rest of RITA, to the Office of the Assistant Secretary of Transportation for Research and Technology.

-Since 2009, BTS has also maintained a Twitter feed, with regular tweets related to the release of BTS data products and news bulletins concerning transportation trends in the United States.
-Since 2020, BTS has also maintained a LinkedIn account.
+Directors

+Since its establishment, BTS has had four directors: